 There is a 21 Day money back guarantee with both options.

-The deadline to join the course is September 21, 2022.
-After that, the course will be closed – most likely six months from now (Spring 2023).
+The deadline to join the course is September 3, 2023.
+After that, the course will be closed for the next year.

 One of the biggest challenges piano students have is lack of focus.
 Piano playing can seem like a never-ending project.